WatermanMC/WaterHomes/README.md

 ## Key Features & Why You Should Download It

 * **Essential Home Functionality:** Quickly set your personal spawn location anywhere in the world.
-No complex features—just simple, reliable `/home` functionality.
+No complex features, just simple, reliable `/home` functionality.
 * **Minimal Overhead:** Built to be lightweight and efficient, ensuring minimal impact on your server's performance.
 Perfect for small to medium-sized survival, semi-vanilla, or even large public servers that just need a core home feature.
 * **Extra Features:** Extra features like to ban a word if a player is setting a home or unsafe blocks so players cannot set a home near a blacklisted block!
 View it at your `config.yml`!
 * **Customize Plugin Messages:** Customize all WaterHomes messages completely on `messages.yml`!
 Uses MiniMessage so you can have gradients, hex, clickable text and more!
 No more ugly § color codes!
 MiniMessage formatter: [https://webui.advntr.dev/](https://webui.advntr.dev/)